narendrasss/coin/README.md

 # Finance App

 Finance application for managing expenses.
 Built with Typescript and React.
-Currently working on front-end, will implement back-end server in the near future.
+This repo contains the client side code.

 Credit to [Najla Sekariyanti](https://najlas.me) for the incredible UI/UX work on this app.
-Check out the wireframes [here](https://xd.adobe.com/spec/b7512e29-47ed-4f97-74f1-b958501c4539-c160/).
+Check out the case study that she wrote [here](https://najlas.me/coin).

 ## Running the App